 On what blockchain is DESK?

 DESK runs on Polygon, a sidechain, or parallel network, to Ethereum.

 Why isn’t DESK on Ethereum proper?

-What do I need to do before the event to be ready to spend DESK?
+What do I need to do before the next Consensus to be able to spend DESK?

 You’ll need to set up a cryptocurrency wallet that works with Polygon.
 MetaMask and Coinbase Wallet are the easiest ones to use for beginners.